gorvyz/Stackie-2023-resolution/CONTRIBUTING.md

 This document lays out how to get you started in contributing, so please read carefully and throughly.

-If you have any concerns or the steps are unclear to you, please feel free to ask any questions you may have in the [discussions](https://github.com/AbbeyIT/Stackie-2023-resolution/discussions/1).
+If you have any concerns or if the steps are unclear to you, please feel free to ask any questions you may have in the [discussions](https://github.com/AbbeyIT/Stackie-2023-resolution/discussions/1).

 ---